 When dealing with your face, you should choose a face specialist.
 In particular, when you choose someone who is a facial plastic surgeon, you are choosing someone with a background in head and neck surgery.
 A facial plastic surgeon has performed surgery in the deepest layers of the face and at the level of the skull.
 They are experts at the entire facial anatomy and they understand how to respect the facial tissues and their associated vascular and nervous structures.
 Most importantly, they know how to keep the surgery safe while achieving an excellent aesthetic result.

 The spectrum of facelift types ranges from a mini facelift to a full facelift with extensive work in the neck.
 Some patients are good mini-lift candidates while other patients truly require a deeper level facelift in order to achieve a good result.
 In the latter group, a mini facelift will not produce a good enough result, and the outcome that results will not be long-lasting.
 Dr. Chiu-Collins understands the intricacies of the facial anatomy and will choose the facelift approach that is right and safe for you.

+Dr. Chiu-Collins is considered by her patients as one of the best facial plastic surgeons in San Francisco and offers a natural-looking facelift, San Francisco residents can rely on.
 With her intimate understanding of the facial structure and anatomy, she is able to recreate for her patients the refreshed and healthy appearance of their own face— all while aiming to achieve only the most natural look.

 Am I A Candidate?